- Home to DLR

 Bottom line: While South Dakota’s unemployment system continues to perform under unprecedented numbers, claims requiring additional investigation can stem from simple clerical errors to more complex deductible income and job separation issues.

-DLR staff have been working diligently around the clock, literally, since the second week of March.
+DLR staff have been working diligently around the clock since the second week of March of 2020.
 They have implemented three new federal programs, processed thousands of new claims from first-time users of the system, and continue to investigate and resolve claims issues.
-Our commitment to individuals is we will continue to work as quickly as possible while upholding program integrity.
+We continue to be committed to working as quickly as possible while upholding program integrity.

 Back to main Reemployment Assistance Benefits page